Salsabaga/LondonGovVotes/README.md

 ### What to improve

 SVG is difficult to convert to responsive, especially for grid/flexbox layouts, so I would be continuing its implementation of its other uses in more projects.
 In addition, creation of a raw map of London containing the locations of each constituency is essential should I face any issues with copyright from third-party websites.

+For the next version would be to include the votes of the MPs, adding a graph to display the data, as well as show different attributes of the chosen MP to give a more detailed info page on their interests and policies.